 Antigua, Guatemala (a UNESCO World Heritage Site) puts on the largest Easter celebration in The Americas.
-It’s estimated that around 200,000 people flock to this Colonial gem of a town every year to watch the colorful Semana Santa celebrations between Palm Sunday and Easter Sunday.
+It’s estimated that around 200,000 people flock to this Colonial gem of a town every year to watch the colorful Semana Santa (Holy Week) celebrations between Palm Sunday and Easter Sunday.

 It’s all a lot more fun if you know your andas from your alfombras so we put together this handy Semana Santa Primer.
 Consider it a cheat sheet to guide you through our series of posts from Semana Santa in Antigua including adorable kids, elaborate traditional street carpet made out of flowers, and enormous floats in spectacular parades.
 And don’t miss our video at the bottom of this post.
 It’s full of highlights from Palm Sunday in Antigua.

 SEMANA SANTA – The Spanish phrase for Holy Week which runs from Palm Sunday through Easter Sunday.

 CUARESMA – The Spanish word for Lent, which is celebrated in Antigua with processions every weekend for the five weeks leading up to Semana Santa.
 If you can’t make it to Antigua for Easter week (or if you can’t get a hotel room in town over Holy Week), you can still catch one of Antigua’s Lent processions.